 TEST 2: Coolant Shooting Out From Open Radiator

-Have your helper crank the engine while you stand at a safe distance from the open radiator.
+Crank the engine with the help of helper, while you stand at a safe distance from the open radiator.

 You'll see one of two results:

 1.)
-The water or coolant inside the radiator will shoot out of the open radiator.
+The water or coolant inside the radiator will shoot up and out of the now open radiator.

-CASE 2: The coolant DID NOT shoot out from the radiator.
+CASE 2: The coolant DID NOT bubble out NOR shoot out from the radiator.
 This is the correct and expected test result.
+To be a bit more specific: the engine coolant should not disturbed while the engine is being cranked.

-If the engine starts and starts to overheat within minutes, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).
+If your Honda CR-V's engine DOES start, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).

 TEST 3: Engine Compression Test